boldandbrad/docs/docs/services/minecraft-server/mods.md

   - Deps:
     - [Collective](https://modrinth.com/mod/collective)

-> Additional Quilt server side mods can be found [here](https://serverside.infra.link).
+> Additional Quilt server-side mods can be found [here](https://serverside.infra.link).

 ## Install

-Minecraft Server side mods simply need to be downloaded and placed in the server's `mods` folder.
-Follow the guides below to download mods from the command line.
+Minecraft server-side mods simply need to be downloaded and placed in the server's `mods` folder.
+Follow the guides below to download and install mods from the command line.
 It is also possible to install them via [SFTP](environments/ubuntu-server/setup-sftp.md) if you have that setup on your host.

 > Be sure to also download any mod dependencies.